HL7/fhir/source/patient/$merge-notes.md

 Consideration should be taken to ensure that the correct data is acted on.

-The downstream systems may not have all identifiers that the notifying system has, the notifier may be configured to know what "types" of identifiers should be propagated to which systems.
+The downstream systems might not have all identifiers that the notifying system has, the notifier may be configured to know what "types" of identifiers should be propagated to which systems.

 **Note:** When using the identifier parameters (rather than id) you should be using the same assigner (which in the example above would be the PAS/ADT or clinical system), this may be configured in the sending notification system, such as an EMPI based on local business rules.